infinigrove/WebRoastDB/README.md

 You will have to place the contents of the WebRoastDB folder where it can be accessed by Apache.
 I recommend placing it in the /var/www/html/ directory.
 Then open your web browser to http://localhost/WebRoastDB/

+# Configuration

+See config.php

+# Todo

+- Interface for creating, maintaining and updating recipies
+- Security (could setup .htaccess authentication if needed)
+- Styling

 Happy Roasting :)